designRateConverter

 instead.
 For more information, see the following table.

 In each combination of specification parameters, the function adjusts the target parameter while applying the tolerance.
 The table shows how the function determines the effective conversion ratio and effective sample rate based on the combination of specification parameters.
-The table also shows the upper bound you can specify on tolerance value based on the specification parameters you choose.
+The table also shows the upper bound value that you can specify for the tolerance value based on the specification parameters you have selected.

 Specification Parameters | Target Parameter Approximation | Tolerance Units | Effective Conversion Factors | Upper Bound On Tolerance | ||